dguo/dannyguo.com/src/pages/blog/my-approach-to-code-review.md

 squash merging).
 And I'll comment if linked tickets and pull request descriptions have an appropriate level of detail.

+## Suggest Addressing in a Follow up PR

+Some changes require more than one PR.
+If you know there is going to be at least one more PR that is related to the one you are reviewing, consider suggesting that the author address an issue in a follow up PR, allowing them to merge the current PR immediately.

 ## Consider Urgency

 Code review depends on the urgency of the change.
 I'm not always going to do the